rlazom/easy_dynamic_theme/README.md

 - **EasyDynamicThemeBtn**, which is (kind of) a *FlatButton* that displays the icon according to the current theme of your app and allows you to switch between them.
 - **EasyDynamicThemeSwitch**, which is a *Switch* widget, based on the current theme's brightness of your context and allows you to switch between **light/dark** them.
+- **EasyDynamicThemeAutoSwitch**, which is a *Switch* widget, based on the current theme of your app and allows you to prioritize (or not) your OS defined brightness.